Deepak356575/Recipe/README.md

 The application provides the following functionalities:

-Create Recipe: Add a new recipe to the database.
+Create Recipe: Add a new recipe to the database.    ---   /api/recipes       - Create a new recipe

-Get All Recipes: Retrieve a list of all recipes.
+Get All Recipes: Retrieve a list of all recipes.    ---    /                 - Get all recipes

-Get Recipe by ID: Fetch details of a specific recipe using its unique ID.
+Get Recipe by ID: Fetch details of a specific recipe using its unique ID.  ---    /api/recipes/:id   - Get a specific recipe by ID

-Update Recipe: Modify details of an existing recipe by ID.
+Update Recipe: Modify details of an existing recipe by ID.   ---  /api/recipes/:id   - Update a recipe by ID

-Delete Recipe: Remove a recipe from the database by ID.
+Delete Recipe: Remove a recipe from the database by ID.      ---  /api/recipes/:id   - Delete a recipe by ID

 //Tech Stack